gplately.PlotTopologies

 get_all_topological_sections(central_meridian=0.0, tessellate_degrees=1)[source]

-• other boundary that are not subduction zones or mid-ocean ridges (ridge/transform)
+• other miscellaneous boundary sections that are neither subduction zones nor mid-ocean ridges (ridge/transform)

 Parameters: